Syncano/syncano-node/docs/cookbook/web/database/geopoints.md

 ### Problem to solve

 Example problems that can be solved with the usage of geopoints:
-- A feature that measures and updates the distance between two users.
+- Measuring and updating the distance between two users.
 - Listing places (restaurants, cinemas) within a given radius

 ### Solution

-Create a Data Class with a GeoPoint schema field type along with two endpoints - one for saving the geolocation data and one for querying it.
+Create a Data Class with a GeoPoint schema field type along with two endpoints: one for saving the geolocation data and one for querying it.

 #### Creating a Data Class with a GeoPoint field